hull/hull-js/aura_components/login/shopify/options.md

 *Boolean*, default to `true`.

 - If set to `false` css stylesheet will not be injected into the shop.
-This options is usefull for theme developer that want to have complete control over css.
+This options is useful for theme developer that want to have complete control over css.

 ### `data-inline`